Mratashnejad/Mratashnejad/README.md

 its Me Alireza Atashnejad

-I graduated with a bachelor's degree in Software engineering technology.
+I graduated with a bachelor's degree in Computer software and technology.
 I have two years of experience in implementing web applications using python programming language.

 Ai and Machine learning systems and collaborating with others to improve the overall design are what I always long for.
 I have experience in Machine learning libraries such as Tensorflow, OpenCV, Pandas, and Numpy.